Hizbul Mujahideen terrorist held in Bengaluru | Law-Order

 Hussain had allegedly taken shelter at a mosque in Srirampura here and used to deliver sermons during Friday prayers.

 Asked if the terrorist was arrested, Bommai told reporters, ''Yes.'' ''Generally police keep an eye on people like them.
 We will provide whatever assistance is required to the Jammu and Kashmir police.
-In the past too, such arrests had taken place in Sirsi and Bhatkal.'' ''The Jammu and Kashmir police have taken this very seriously," Bommai explained.
+In the past too, such arrests had taken place in Sirsi and Bhatkal.'' ''The Jammu and Kashmir police have taken this very seriously," he explained.
+Meanwhile, Home Minister Araga Jnanendra said the state police has begun a probe following Hussain's arrest.

+"The state police are coordinating with their Jammu and Kashmir counterparts and intensified investigation to identify those individuals and organizations, which harbored him," he said.

+Stringent action will be taken and cases will be registered against those local individuals who gave the suspected terrorist refuge, provided mobile phones, and helped procure documents.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)